The Path o/t Yellow River through China (3) Lower Reaches

 Next the Yellow River makes its way through Qinghai Province, the extreme south of Gansu Province, Sichuan Province and then back into Qinghai on the Eastern Part of the Tibetan Plateaux, traversing some of the remotest regions in the Peoples Republic of China today.

-Find out about the Source o/t River and its Upper Reaches ....
+Find out about the Source o/t River and its Upper Reaches in Tibet ....

 - Click Map to Enlarge to Full Detail Version - Follow the links to each Destination & Location !!